The Pennsylvania State University

 Cooney, Samantha R., Patrick J. Gauding, Anna A. Meier, and Kevin Reuning.
-Forthcoming.
+2022.
 “Community, Solidarity, and Collective Power: The Role of Graduate Student Organizations and Graduate Worker Unions” in Strategies for Navigating Graduate School and Beyond, eds.
 Kevin G. Lorentz II, Daniel J. Mallinson, Julia Marin Hellwege, Davin Phoenix, and J. Cherie Strachan.
+American Political Science Association.

 Fariss, Christopher J., Michael R. Kenwick, and Kevin Reuning.
 2020.
 “Measurement models.”
 Chap 20 in SAGE Handbook of Research Methods in Political Science and International Relations, eds.
 Luigi Curini and Robert Franzese.

 “Counting Crowds: Measuring Contentious Political Action across the United States” with Jay Ulfeder and Chris Fariss.